nphyx/ops/README.md

 Create Your Own Levels
 ----------------------
-Modify out ops.levels.js.
+Modify ops.levels.js.
 Figuring out how it works is half the fun! (but seriously, documentation is a thing that will happen someday).

 License